stmilne/icdsHelp/docs/14_LoadingPackages.md

 ```
 ln -s .local work/.local
 ```
-which creates an alias (in Unix-speak, a "soft link") named `.local` that points to the directory you moved to `work`.
+which creates an alias (in Unix-speak, a "symbolic link") named `.local` that points to the directory you moved to `work`.

 ## Anaconda